LoftyTowers/CheckoutPaymentGatewayApi/README.md

 ### Applications

 -   Appsettings.json and the environment versions should not hold the connection settings to the database or at least have them encrypted.

+-   Assigning the response codes in the response controller should have had a mapping from my enums using automapper rather than manually mapping the responses.

+- I would have liked to have had code to match the supplied bankname to the bin on the card number but I felt that this was a stretch goal that I did not have time to implement.

 -

--   Assigning the response codes in the response controller should have had a mapping from my enums using automapper rather than manually mapping the responses.
-- I would have liked to have had code to match the supplied bankname to the bin on the card number but I felt that this was not

 ## Run